 Once we have created our MySQL nodes, we need to set them up properly

-gcloud compute ssh \ --project ${GCP_PROJECT_ID} \ --zone ${GCP_ZONE_ID} \ "mysql-db-1"
+- SSH into each server - gcloud compute ssh \ --project ${GCP_PROJECT_ID} \ --zone ${GCP_ZONE_ID} \ "mysql-db-1"

 Preparing our Persistent Disks